This post contains Amazon affiliate links, which enable me to continue blogging and bringing you relevant content.

 PTO/PTA groups are different nationwide.
 Some are super organized and have detailed info on how they’re supporting a school.
 Some don’t.
 Ask your principal about yours and find out if they have a system in place for honoring requests, especially if they organize a fundraiser (read: wrapping paper).
 Our PTO provided a bus for field trips ($100/each) each year, and asked for submissions from teachers on things they wanted to purchase a couple of times a year and the only reason I found out about it was because I asked (is there a disconnect with communication in your building, too?).
 Bottom line–ask.

 My first year teaching, I randomly decided to organize a class fundraiser.
 I knew I couldn’t keep up with spending my own money as often, and had several class projects in mind, so I went ahead and organized what we call a Friday Fun Night.
 It’s basically a carnival like thing that happens at the school for a couple of hours in the evening.
 It can be quite a bit of work to organize something like that by yourself, but it’s worth it in the end.
 I made this FREEBIE if you’re looking for a fairly quick way to raise some funds.
-Feedback not required, but certainly appreciated.
+You can find it in my Free resource library by signing up for my weekly newsletter below:

 Most people have heard about Donor’s Choose and Adoptaclassroom.
 They’re both fairly easy and surprisingly there are lots of people out there looking to pay it forward and want to help you out, but you have to actually take the initiative to specifically ask for what you need.
 I’ve had 2 successfully funded projects on Donor’s Choose and highly recommend posting when a company is matching your funds (my last one was reeeeally close to being funded by Sonic, but a generous stranger funded it instead–yay!).
 It’s fairly easy and if you make an effort to advocate for your project (shout it out on your own social media platforms, email your friends and family, etc.), you will be surprised at how many people are willing to help!